 Just as Pythagoras said, there is geometry in the humming of the strings.
 I realized this 什么 when I participated in the Space City Competition, organized by NASA.
 In the Asian Regional Finals, my team used the Lagrange method to calculate the position of the perigee.
 To fully understand the method, I employed advanced knowledge of mathematical modeling, potential functions and integration methods.
 I also built various mathematical models to predict the economic trend of the city, providing a more promising development presentation.

 Pythagoras also said that there is music in the spacing of the spheres.
-I aim my research direction for MSBA studying toward Mathmatics and Finance, while the MSBA program at the Tepper School of Business especially appeals to me.
+My research direction is aimed at earning an MSBA toward Mathematics and Finance, with the MSBA program at the Tepper School of Business being especially appealing to me.

-CMU's interdisciplinary studying opportunity that gets me qualified to appreciate the beauty of Mathematics, to immerse myself into the realm described by Pythagoras.
-If I am able to acquire such an ability, I see my college journey as successful.
+CMU's interdisciplinary opportunities qualifies me to appreciate the beauty of Mathematics, to immerse myself into the realm described by Pythagoras.
+If I am able to acquire such an ability, I will see my college journey as successful.

 Consider your application as a whole.
 What do you personally want to emphasize about your application for the admission committee’s consideration?
 Highlight something that’s important to you or something you haven’t had a chance to share.
 Tell us, don’t show us (no websites please).
 (300 word maximum)*

-Since my early childhood.
-Different kinds of plane models have dominated my stody desk.
+Different kinds of plane models have dominated my study desk.
 Whether it's the iconic blue and white stripes of KLM, the bold red and white swoop of Virgin Atlantic, or the vibrant patterns of ANA's Star Wars-themed jets, each livery tells a story.
 It has long transcended from a simple hobby to an inseparable part of my life.

-Particularly, I am most adept at crafting model planes, and I perceive it as an art form that perfectly resonates with my inner passion for pursuing precision and creativity.
+I am most adept at crafting model planes, and I perceive it as an art form that perfectly resonates with my inner passion for pursuing precision and creativity.
 Beyond the acts of piecing together different parts of the models, I delved deeper into the intricacies of drawing rough sketches, refining my design, meticulously adding details to each gear, and so much more.
 I could spend a whole day sitting in front of my desk, just to overcome some designing or building difficulties.

-When designing a plane model, I delve into the specifics of dimensions, wings, engines, and landing gear, infusing each design with my creative touch.
+When designing a plane model, I pour over the specifics of dimensions, wings, engines, and landing gear, infusing each design with my creative touch.
 My proudest work is a meticulously crafted Lufthansa Boeing 747-400, built in a 1:400 scale.
-I designed it in a way that I have never tried before, which is giving every part of the model a mortise and a joint to let them interlock thenselves, rather than using tapes or glues to stick the parts altogether.
+I designed it in a way that I have never tried before, which is giving every part of the model a mortise and a joint to let them interlock themselves, rather than using tapes or glues to stick the parts altogether.
 Before making the landing gear, I researched the details of the shape, size, design, wheel diameter, the arrangement of the landing gears and many other aspects to represent the original plane structure to the greatest extent.

 Designing liveries is about encapsulating the essence of these carriers in a visual narrative that spans the aircraft's exterior.
 It's more than just graphic design; it's a tribute to the legacy and character of these airlines, transforming a metal canvas into a flying emblem of their identity.